falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 input graph can  be in binary .gr or edgelist format. conversion of edgelist to .gr can be done with code under the  folder utility in ROOT_FOLDER.

-Example :  - BFS GPU benchmark
+Example :  - BFS GPU benchmark compilation.

-DSL codes in apps/gZGPU/bfs will be compiled by Falcon compiler.
+DSL codes in apps/GPU/bfs will be compiled by Falcon compiler.
- Generated  CUDA code code will be moved to GPU/generated/bfs.
+ Generated  CUDA code programs  will be moved to GPU/generated/bfs.
- CUDA code compiled to bin/GPU/bfs as binaries.
-These are executable edgelist format has following syntax with edges sorted in ascending order of src vertex. npoints nedges (line 0) src dst weight (line 1 to nedges)
+ CUDA programs are  compiled to bin/GPU/bfs as binaries.
+These are executables.

+edgelist format has following syntax with edges sorted in ascending order of src vertex. npoints nedges (line 0) src dst weight (line 1 to nedges)